logivations/amr_config/Readme.md

 Actions: Change the max_speed of the Brummer branch in the customer submodule, pull the submodule on each AMR and restart its bringup

 Scenario: We add a new node on master that requires configuration
-Actions: Add the configuration to the defaults.yaml and to the attribute-specific if needed
+Actions: Add the configuration to the defaults.yaml and if needed, to the attribute-specific

 **Open Points**

 How to keep release versions?

-Save parameter is different levels?
+Same parameter is different levels?
+What's the hirearchy?